 Hall Estill Welcomes Attorneys Mark Bell and Job Seese to Denver Office

-Hall Estill, with offices in Tulsa, Oklahoma City, Denver, Northwest Arkansas and Nashville, announces that Mark F. Bell has joined the firm as a shareholder and E. Job Seese has joined as a litigation attorney in the Denver office.
+Hall Estill, with offices in Tulsa, Oklahoma City, Denver and Northwest Arkansas, announces that Mark F. Bell has joined the firm as a shareholder and E. Job Seese has joined as a litigation attorney in the Denver office.

 Mark’s practice includes representing banks and financial institutions in both Corporate and Litigation matters.
 His comprehensive lender representation includes bankruptcy and lender-liability litigation, complex loan documentation workout and loan restructuring, regulatory and compliance matters, loan sales, enforcement litigation, security interest analysis and bank operations.
 Mark’s extensive practice also includes complex real estate and business transactions, as well as contentious litigation in state and federal courts nationwide.